yeukyul/simple-payment-app/README.md

 - The credit card validations could be strengthen.
 Namely that validation rules for each credit card type (i.e. visa, master, discover, and amex) could be added to check for specific credit card number length and cvv length.
 - Could set up linter for more readable code (i.e. single vs double quote, spacing).
 - The hex code for colors could be stored in a global sass style sheet for components to import as variables.
 - Could use typescript for strong type checking purpose.
-Omitted for the simple exercise.
+Omitted for the simplicity of the exercise.